Principality of Monaco

 Monaco has been governed as a constitutional monarchy since 1911, with the Prince as chief of state.
 The executive branch consists of a Minister of State (head of government), who presides over a five-member Council of Government (cabinet).
 The Minister of State is responsible for foreign relations.
 As the Prince's representative, the Minister of State also directs the executive services, commands the police, and presides (with voting powers) over the Council of Government.
 The five members of the Council are respectively responsible for internal affairs, external affairs, the environment, finance and economy, and social affairs and health.

 Under the 1962 constitution, the Prince shares his power with the unicameral National Council.
 Sixteen of the 24 members of this legislative body are elected by list majority system, and 8 by proportional representation to serve 5-year terms.
-The elections were last held on February 9, 2003, and will be held next in February 2008.
+The elections were last held in February 2008.
 If the Prince dissolves the National Council, new elections must be held within 3 months.
 Usually meeting twice annually, the Council votes on the budget and endorses laws proposed by the Prince.

 Ordinances passed by the National Council are debated in the Council of Government, as are the ministerial decrees signed by the Minister of State.
 Once approved, the ordinances must be submitted to the Prince within 80 days for his signature, which makes them legally enforceable.
 If he does not express opposition within 10 days of submission, they become valid.